felippe-regazio/web-elements/README.md

 ## Usage

+1.
+2. You must add the elements bundle CSS and JS to your document.
+See the folder `bundle`.
+This will allow you to use all elements on your doc.
+3. If you prefer to use the elements à la cart, you must add the element JS and CSS from the folder `elements`.

 **:book: Each element has its own documentation inside the `source/[element-name]` folder.**

 As customized built-in elements inherits from basic HTML elements, you can specify them via HTML or create them via JavaScript: